Where to Rent a Motorbike in Fiji© FijiPocketGuide.com

 Rental insurance policies are determined by what type of motorbike or scooter you are renting.

 With Go Dirty Tours, there is the option to pay FJ$20 a day to reduce the excess to FJ$300 on a credit card in the event that you damage the vehicle.
 Otherwise, with no extra insurance purchases, you would be required to pay the damage cost in its entirety.
-For their more expensive motorcycles, like a Harley Davidson, CF Moto V9 or Jet Max, an open bond is required where you will be charged straight to your credit card for any damage made to the vehicle.
+For their more expensive motorcycles, like Harley-Davidson, an open bond is required, and you will be charged straight to your credit card for any damage made to the vehicle.

 © FijiPocketGuide.com